atulvarshneya/quantum-computing/qckt/README.md

 		Returns the updted quantum circuit
 	Border()
 		Places a border in the quantum circuit.
-Has effect only in the drawing of the circuit get_size()
+Has effect only in the drawing of the circuit custom_gate(gatename, op_matrix)
+		To add user defined custom gates
+		gatename should be per the syntax of a Python variable; op_matrix is the operator matrix in form of numpy.matrix([...],dtype=complex) get_size()
 		Returns the size of quantum and classical registers as a a tuple (nqubits, nclbits) realign(newnq,newnc,inpqubits)